 We live in a world that is quick to dismiss people.
 We do it self-righteously too.
-We see “nothing” wrong with calling people idiots, jerks, or worthless.
+We see nothing wrong with calling people idiots, jerks, or worthless.
 We also see it as a waste of our time to try to help, get to know, or understand someone who may be struggling.
-This is not healthy.
 What happened to community?

 In in article entitled What If Your Assumptions Are Wrong, Sharon Hayes writes this: